What is an average read percentage?

 If a page, or your whole site, has an average read percentage of:

-- Less than 30%: readers either lose interest after the first few paragraphs, cherry pick the most interesting points to read, or aren’t finding what they expect to find.
+- Less than 30 percent: readers either lose interest after the first few paragraphs, cherry pick the most interesting points to read, or aren’t finding what they expect to find.

-- Between 30% and 60%: the article may be too long, missing a strong argument, or there may be too many other distractions, such as ads, links CTAs, etc.
+- Between 30 percent and 60 percent: the article may be too long, missing a strong argument, or there may be too many other distractions, such as ads, links, CTAs, etc.

 Measuring your website’s average read percentage gives you a clearer understanding of how readers are consuming content on your site.
 If you combine this metric with other engagement metrics like completion rate, scroll depth, and conversion rate, you can really develop a strong understanding of what is most interesting to your readers on your website.

 You can track your site’s average read percentage with Quietly Insights.
 Concerned or uncertain about your average read percentage?
 Call in the pros at Quietly to help you optimize your website and marketing efforts.